johnsondavies/pencil-and-paper-games/README.md

 ## Obstruction
 The game is played on a grid; 6 x 6 is a good size.
 One player is 'O' and the other is 'X'.

 Players take turns in writing their symbol in a cell.
-The restriction is that you can only play in a cell if all its neighbours are empty, shown as dots on the printed board.
+The restriction is that you can only play in a cell if all its neighbours are empty; the available cells are shown as dots on the printed board.

 The first player unable to move loses.
 #### The interface